 When I watch this video of the actual moment when I got the injury I can see exactly what I did wrong.
 Instead of putting most of my weight on my support leg (by positioning my head and torso over my left thigh) you can see my head going inwards (to my right) and not being over my left skate.
 If a Powerslide isn’t correctly 85%/15% then it’s not going to work.

 Why am I sharing this story?
 I think people watch my skating and think that I never fall over.
-It’s rare these days because I’m not often pushing myself, but we can see that tiredness (physical and mental) can impact on our skating unless we are aware of our own energy levels.
+It’s rare these days because I’m not often pushing myself, but we can see that tiredness (physical and mental) can impact our skating unless we are aware of our own energy levels.
 Be careful when you know you are tired and try to stop and rest when you are.
-The irony for me is that I knew I was tired but it was our last day of filming before I left Brazil so I wanted to finish.
+The irony for me is that I knew I was tired but it was our last day of filming before I left Brazil so I needed to finish.

 Even experienced skaters like myself make technical mistakes when we are tired or are not focussing properly on what we are doing.
 But I think this video shows something very important.
 It doesn’t matter who you are and what you are doing, if your technique is not correct, you could be risking injury.